NU-Digital-Cultures/Trout/README.md

 🟰

 ## Pulling these framing devices together and considering them relational to student renting/ housing conversations :warning:
-- Applying Foucault's 'technologies of the self' more broadly,
+- Ultimately, there are a deeper set of stuctural and interpersonal relationships at play in the student renting market.
-- How where a student lives shapes their life/ identity and our tool gives students a way to change the power dynamics at play there
+- Applying Foucault's 'technologies of the self' more broadly, student tenants not only shape their identities through self-disciplining technologies, but through this practice, can be empowered to actively participate in shaping their living environment (and renting realities).
+In this way, our first digital tool (**Tenant Tales**) offers students a way to change the power dynamics at play in their own unique living spaces.
+The fact that tenant submissions are uploaded and organised by area further promotes this agenda for student tenants.
+Our second tool (the **Tenant Handbook**) address the information asymmetry between of landlord-tenants, whereby landlords are empowered with knowledge where students may be new to the renting market and possess naive perspectives (ADD THE REFERENCE TO THIS).
+Therefore, our **Handbook** offers an alternative approach to finding the best price for accomodation on our **Tenant Tales** map.
+The Handbook approach can change this inequal set of power relationships (FINISH THIS)
-- And how the information asymmetry of landlords-tenants is not just about finding the best price for accomodation, but a deeper set of relationships that the combination of our three approaches can change
+- The **Tenant Round-Up** tool (FINISH THIS)
-- What is special about the case of student tenants- landlord structures and how our tool works in that context
+- - What is special about the case of student tenants- landlord structures and how our tool works in that context
 <br>

 # 5. Project Design Process and Reflections